 - Colonoscopy: A procedure in which the doctor inserts a probe into the large intestine through the rectal opening.
 The probe contains a camera to observe the inner lining of the intestine.

 Colonoscopy may be used as a last resort when other diagnostic methods fail or provide inconclusive results.
-Infants and toddlers undergoing this procedure will be under the influence of general anesthesia (16).
+Infants and toddlers undergoing this procedure will be under the influence of general anesthesiaiXIt is a medication that keeps patients pain-free throughout surgeries, dental treatment, or diagnostic procedures (18).

 Does Mucus In The Baby’s Stool Require Treatment?